andy-polhill/angular-casino-lights/README.md

 ##Font setup

-The biggest caveat with using this directive is that you either have to use the [Raleway](http://google.com/fonts) font.
+The biggest caveat with using this directive is that you either have to use the [Raleway](http://www.google.com/fonts/specimen/Raleway) font.

 Or manually map the light positions yourself.
-It is
+I'm pretty sure it's impossible to automate the position of the lights within the letters, so it's a case of creating a data file of all the light locations

 ##API